adrenalinkin/swagger-resolver-bundle/README.md

 ------------

 To start using bundle you don't need to define some additional configuration.
-All parameters has values by default:
+All parameters have values by default:

 ```yaml
 # app/config.yml